quintoandar/python-utils/README.md

 Save private key JSON in $QA_PYTHON_UTILS_CREDENTIALS_JSON

 After that, don't forget to share your Drive folder with the client email generated in the json (this info can be found in `client_email` field).

+## New modules
+Whenever we create a new module (i.e. a new package under the `qa_python_utils` directory), we have to add it in the package section of the `setup.py` file